Why Has Bodhi-Dharma Left for the East?: Plot

 A meditative film dealing with Seon Buddhist views on life, Why Has Bodhi-Dharma Left for the East? follows the lives of three Buddhist monks: an orphaned boy, an adult monk and an elderly monk.

-This film is largely about two Zen koan: ‘what was my original face before my mother and father were conceived?’ and, ‘(in death) where does the master of my being go?’
+This film is largely about two hwadu (koan): what was my original face before my mother and father were conceived? and, (in death) where does the master of my being go?

-The film's title, although not explained literally in the film, is a reference to Bodhidharma, a sixth-century Buddhist monk from India who transmitted Zen to China.
-The question "Why has Bodhi-Dharma left for the east" is echoed by the young boy's question, "Why have we all left the world?"
-The entire film can be seen as an answer to that question, so that the film itself becomes a koan.
+The film's title, though not explained literally in the film, is a reference to Bodhidharma, a sixth-century Buddhist monk from India who transmitted Zen to China.

-The three main protagonists are: Hae-jin, an orphan boy; Ki-bong, a young monk and; Hye-gok, a Zen master.
+The three main protagonists are Hae-jin, an orphaned boy; Ki-bong, a young monk, and Hye-gok, an elderly monk living at a remote monastery.

 Hae-jin injures a bird while bathing.
-Its mate does not leave the bird but stays around, as if to see what becomes of its mate.
-Hae-jin takes the injured bird away to heal it, but it dies later in the film.
+Its mate does not flee and stays around, as if to see what becomes of its mate.
+The boy takes the injured bird away to heal it, but it dies later in the film.

 The film then cuts to a scene in which an ox breaks through a confining fence and escapes into the forest.
-The ox represents Ki-bong's need to escape as well as his own blind passions.
-The ox, like the young man, escapes its confinement, but isn't truly free.
-It seems free, but really is still subject to its own desires.
-The young man also escapes the confinement of the world, but is still plagued by his own blind passions.
-The ox can also be seen as representing the blind passions of the young boy, escaping the walls of his humanity and running amok.

 The abbot instructs a young monk (Ki-bong) to assist a Zen master living alone in the mountains.
 The young monk has renounced his life of hardship in search of peace and perfection.